 Two doctoral candidates from the C3B® Lab Group are scheduled to defend their doctoral dissertations for May 2020 graduation.

-Release From Degrading Hydrogel And Electrostimulation: Toward A Simulating Environment For Endothelial Cells
+Release From Degrading Hydrogel And Electrostimulation: Toward A Biomimetic Environment For Endothelial Cells

 Ms. Sara Abasi, MS(BMEN)